Least squares estimation in nonstationary nonlinear cohort panels with learning from experience: Assumptions, consistency, and asymptotic normality

-Put differently, we consider a nonlinear panel specification with stochastic potentially evaporating trend component.
-The analysis of linear models with deterministic evaporating trends by \cite{phillips:07} leads us to expect nonstandard limiting behaviour also in the present case.
-Since no asymptotic theory is available for this setting, we are faced with the task of deriving consistency and asymptotic normality from first principles.
-To do so, we impose the following assumptions.
+Put differently, our setting can be described as a nonlinear panel specification with stochastic, potentially evaporating trend component.
+The analysis of linear models with deterministic (e.g. \citealp{phillips:07}) and stochastic (e.g., \citealp{chrismass:19} or \citealp{mayer:22}) evaporating trends leads us to expect nonstandard limiting behaviour also in the present case.
+More specifically, the evaporating component of the recursively generated expectations causes time-varying moments (e.g. $\var[a_{t,s}] = O(t-s)$ cf. Eq.\ \eqref{phi}) and thus nonstationarity.

+To summarize, we cannot derive the properties of $\theta_n$ from standard asymptotic theory.
+Instead, we must derive them from first principles.
+In particular, the recursive solution in Eq.\ \eqref{amean} enables us, by leveraging insights from analytical number theory, to directly apply seminal results from $M$-estimation.
+This approach allows us to establish, among other things, the consistency, convergence rates, limiting distribution, and inferential methods for $\theta_n$.
+In doing so, we impose the following assumptions.